 Results: The Pool met this requirement by obtaining an independent claims audit by a claims auditor meeting the required qualifications.
-The Pool obtains a written claims audit annually.
-The report, and its recommendations, are presented to the Board of Directors and discussed, as documented in the Board meeting minutes.
+The Pool obtains a written claims audit each year to monitor their claims operation.
+The report is presented to the Board of Directors.